 In the next years to come, two-way communication between brands and customers will also become more common, being an essential aspect of building relationships and trusts.

 7. People trust peer reviews and content, not advertising

 Above, we have mentioned several times how people are now very resistant to promotional messages, especially advertisements.
 This is even more true for millennials, as many studies have suggested in recent years.
 This is, however, not saying that advertising is no longer effective, as when done right especially through newer forms like remarketing, it can still be effective.
 It’s just that advertising is no longer as effective as back then in the 90s, and should be used in combination with other marketing tactics to stay relevant.

 This phenomenon has been around for quite some time now.
 In fact, a Nielsen study back in 2015 has stated that the top for most-trusted sources driving purchase decisions are: recommendations from people we know and trust, branded sites, editorial sites, and reviews.
-In fact, on that study, advertisements are placed near the bottom.
+In fact, in that study, advertisements are placed near the bottom.

 In the years to come, we can expect this trend to continue growing, and so we should focus on building social proofs and consistently publishing valuable content pieces to establish credibility, a concept we know as inbound marketing.
 Also, due to this trend, influencer marketing, which we have discussed above, will also be even more important in 2020 and onwards.

 These seven marketing trends we have discussed are the ones to look for (and focus on) as we are entering the last quarter of this year and prepare for the next.

 Obviously, these won’t be the only changes we’ll see in the marketing landscape, and there is not a “one-size-fits-all” approach in developing a marketing strategy.
-Yet, these seven we have discussed above can definitely help you achieve your 2019 marketing goals.
-You can also work with a digital marketing expert to ensure you stay on top for the marketing game.
+Yet, these seven we have discussed above can definitely help you achieve your 2020 marketing goals.
+You can also work with a digital marketing expert to ensure you stay on top of the marketing game.